CottaCush/CurrencyEditText/README.md

  ```

 ### Decimal Places
 The maximum number of decimal digits can be specified using the `maxNumberOfDecimalDigits` attributes in the xml.
-However, it is optional and a default value of 2 is used.
+A default value of 2 will be used, if it isn't specified.

 ```xml
    <com.cottacush.android.currencyedittext.CurrencyEditText